qunfengdong/MicroGMT/README.md

 **Inputs**

 Download the fasta assembly sequences from [GISAID](https://www.gisaid.org/).
-It is named "sequences.fasta" in this example.<br>
+It is named "sequences.fasta" in this example.

 Download the metadata containing region information from [GISAID](https://www.gisaid.org/).
-It is named "metadata.tsv" in this example.<br>
+It is named "metadata.tsv" in this example.

 These files used strain ID as the fasta header.
 Since the strain IDs contain "/", we need to substitute them with something else ("_" in our example).
 We also need to extract region information from metadata to make the region file, and substitute blanks (" ") in the region file:
 ```bash
 sed -i 's/\//_/g' sequences.fasta